 What If the Appraisal Comes In Low?
 6 True Stories About What Buyers Did

-You’ve made an offer on your dream house, the inspection didn’t raise any serious issues, so now you only have to get the home appraised, wrap up your mortgage loan, and you can start planning your move.
+You’ve found your dream home, the inspection went smoothly, and everything’s on track, so now you only have to get the home appraised, wrap up your mortgage loan, and you can start planning your move.

 If all goes well with the appraisal, that is.